galihlprakoso/logseq-plugin-assistseq-ai-assistant/README.md

   <img src="https://github.com/galihlprakoso/logseq-plugin-assistseq-ai-assistant/raw/master/images/visualization-chat-mermaidjs.png" />
 </div>
 Turn complexity into clarity.
 AssistSeq’s AI can visualize concepts to help you grasp ideas quickly.
 Whether you need to summarize, explain, or conceptualize, AssistSeq brings your documents to life with powerful visual aids.

+### Search Engine
+AssistSeq's AI can surf the internet (powered by Tavily) to get any informations that's not provided by current documents.
+This search engine capability is powered by Tavily.

 ## What is Logseq?
 Logseq is a privacy-first, open-source knowledge base designed for lifelong learners.
 Discover more at https://logseq.com.